hellocodeco/exist-api-docs/docs/guide/read_client.md

     ```

-We can save this script as `get_token.py` (wherever you like), run it from the command line with `python get_token.py`, and interactively enter our username and password.
+We can save this script as `get_token.py` (wherever you like), run it from the command line with `python3 get_token.py`, and interactively enter our username and password.
 The script then prints out our token, and we can save this to use in future scripts.
 This token won't expire so we can hard-code it into personal scripts with impunity.

 !!! note "Warning!"
     Don't share this token publicly!
 Anyone can use it to read your Exist data.